-- CAP-Court Appearance Professionals allows attorneys to schedule another attorney to appear for them, based on the practice area they need—including civil, criminal, collection, or bankruptcy hearings.
+- CAP-Court Appearance Professionals allows attorneys to schedule another attorney to appear for them based on the practice area they need—including civil, criminal, collection, or bankruptcy hearings.

-- Attorneys On Demand allows attorneys to submit a form detailing their appearance counsel needs, and then Attorneys On Demand assigns an attorney to make the appearance.
+- Attorneys On Demand provides hearing coverage across the country.
+You submit the details of your appearance counsel needs, and then Attorneys On Demand assigns an attorney to make the appearance.

 Companies that offer this service:

-- Hire An Esquire provides not only traditional attorney staffing and placement, but also access to contract attorneys that can work remotely or in your office at an hourly rate for any duration that you need.
+- Hire An Esquire provides not only traditional attorney staffing and placement, but also access to contract attorneys who can work remotely or in your office at an hourly rate for any duration.

 - LAWCLERK is focused on solo practitioners and small firms, and provides access to a vast network of freelance lawyers available to assist with research and written projects (memos, pleading, agreements, etc.) at the flat-fee price you set.

-- Montage Legal prides itself on providing access to freelance lawyers from your jurisdiction that they have vetted, who are available to provide contract and project-based services at an hourly rate.
+- Montage Legal provides access to vetted freelance lawyers from your jurisdiction, who are available to provide contract and project-based services at an hourly rate.

-There is simply no reason to deploy your valuable resources scanning, coding, and completing document review.
-There are countless companies that provide inexpensive scanning and coding services, and once documents are scanned and coded, there are numerous companies that provide access to a vast pool of contract lawyers available to undertake document review for a fraction of what you would pay a full-time employee—some companies provide lawyers in your offices, and others provide lawyers that manage document review entirely electronically.
+Once documents are scanned and coded, there are also numerous companies that provide access to a vast pool of contract lawyers available to undertake document review for a fraction of what you would pay a full-time employee—some companies provide lawyers in your offices, and others provide lawyers that manage document review entirely electronically.